KatePrr/prime_iota_personal_project/README.md

 The Client
 March 7, 2016 | Version 1.1
 Document Objectives
-The purpose of this document is to provide detailed documentation to Beatrice Bartholomew ("The Client") that clearly defines the work that Prime Student Kati Lueth ("The Company") will perform and the deliverables you will receive within the scope of this project.
-By accepting this document you acknowledge your understanding and agreement to this scope of work.
-Any requirement which falls outside the specifications in this document will be considered "Out of Scope" and may require reprioritization or removal of other features to implement.
+The purpose of this document is to provide detailed documentation to "The Client" that clearly defines the work that Prime Student Kati Lueth ("The Company") will perform and the deliverables you will receive within the scope of this project.

-This document takes precedence over any other documentation provided regarding scope of work.
 Scope of Work Feature Details
 Farm Stand Finder will be a full stack web application for use in browsers as well as mobile friendly.
 The purpose of this application is to provide The Client an application that will compile smaller, local food distribution market